YosefLab/yoseflab.github.io-deprecated/_posts/2019-6-27-ZeroInflation.md

 The **dataset ZISynth** relies on the latter process, but by also adding zero-inflation by multiplying each gene expression $x_{ng}$ by $h_{ng} \sim Ber(1 - p_{ng})$ where $p_{ng} = pe^{-\lambda x_{ng}^2}$, $p$  being a fixed constant dropout probability, set at $p = 0.08$, and $\lambda \geq 0$ is a hyperparameter.
 Hence, when $\lambda > 0$, the higher the gene expression, the lower probability it has to be zeroed. $\lambda = 0$ corresponds to a uniform zero-inflation.
 Finally, $\lambda \rightarrow \infty$ corresponds to the absence of zero-inflation, as the dropout probability is nonzero if and only if the entry is already zero.
 In practice, in our simulations, $\lambda = 10$ proved enough to attain that regime.

-## Appendix C: Zeros of scVI - constitution of the plots
+## Appendix C: Zeros of scVI - supplementary methods

 To generate these figures, we trained ZINB-scVI with its optimal parameters - estimated with hyperopt - for each dataset under scrutiny.
 From that, we infer the NB mean and the dropout probability on each cell-gene entry 100 times before averaging them on the 100 inferences, again for each cell-gene entry.
 On the other hand, we retrieve the locations of limited sensitivity zeros and dropout using pre-computed class attributes, and we restrict the average NB means and dropouts to these zero entries.